cantonesedict/cantonesedict.github.io/README.md

 # cantonesedict.github.io

-Work in progress for a modernised version of
+Work in progress for a modern edition of
 [A Tonic Dictionary of the Chinese Language in the Canton Dialect][tonic] (1856), by [Samuel Wells Williams].